loteoo/hyperstatic/src/pages/Home/home.md

 Here are the pieces:

-## Pages
-Pages are Hyperapp components (pure view functions) that receive the state.

-They are bundled in their own file using parcel's [dynamic imports](https://parceljs.org/code_splitting.html).

-The bundles are loaded in the background when links pointing to them enter the viewport, or when a user hovers on their corresponding links.

-If they need dynamic runtime data, they get it from the state as usual.

-Pages can export a `Init` Hyperapp Action which gets triggered when the page's bundle has been downloaded.
-Not to confuse with an `OnNavigation` action which would be triggered when a page apprears on screen.

-This `Init` Action can be used to setup the state in advance for the page or load data ahead of time via side-effects.

 ## Routing

-To route your app, you list all your route patterns in a `routes.js` file, and map these routes to your page components.
+To route your app, you list all your route patterns in a `routes.js` file, and map these routes to your page components using parcel's `import` function.

 This is the routing for this site: